 A lot of people new to the use of spectrum analyzers have some difficulty grasping the concept of video

 spectrum analyzer app note (AN-150) for years, and it was used by a couple generations of engineers as a

 a copy and hang it in the lab.

-hp Memory Project has a collection of downloadable vintage HP application notes, along with a long list of app note titles.
+hp Memory Project has a collection of downloadable vintage HP application notes, along with a long

-This collection of video and audio files
+This archive links to the many video and audio files

 been featured on RF Cafe.